allenl7/privacy/README.md

 # Web Browsers

 I mostly use Brave and Firefox.
 I have not spend enough time on browser set up yet.
 I use [Firefox Containers](https://support.mozilla.org/en-US/kb/containers) and uBlock Origin to control the network calls.
-I recommend going through Arkenfox firefox settings.
+I recommend going through [Arkenfox's firefox settings](https://github.com/arkenfox/user.js/).
 There are a lot of other browsers to consider like Librewolf or an ungoogled Chromium.

 # Encrypted Storage & Backups